 With Salary Sacrifice Shared Cost AVCs, you agree with your employer to reduce your pay.
 In return, your employer will pay an amount equal to the reduction in your pay, into an AVC pot in your name.
 This will reduce your earnings and you'll pay less income tax and National Insurance, depending on your personal circumstances (as you can see below, for a 20% rate taxpayer paying 8% NI).
 For more information about the rate of National Insurance visit the HM Revenue & Customs website.

-You’ll also have to contribute a total of £1 each time your employer pays your Salary Sacrifice contributions.
+You’ll also have to contribute at least £1 each time your employer pays your Salary Sacrifice contributions.
 If you're a 20% rate taxpayer, a £1 contribution will cost you £0.80.
 The £0.20 you'd pay in income tax would go into your AVC pot instead.
 If you pay tax at a higher rate, the cost to you will be even less.
-You’ll normally make income tax savings on the £1 contribution, but not National Insurance savings.
+You’ll normally make income tax savings on the minimum £1 contribution, but not National Insurance savings.

 You will need to contact HMRC to arrange this tax rebate.
 Claims will be processed in the tax year following the year claimed, i.e. claims for the current tax year would be processed by HMRC in the next tax year.